Sports boss Michael Gash: 'No-one said this league was going to be easy'

 The city side now tackle two tough away games against teams in excellent form.
 Sports are at Spennymoor on Saturday followed by a match at third-placed Chester on Tuesday (March 14).

-The Spennymoor playing surface passed a pitch inspection on Friday morning, but officiald will have another look on Saturday morning.
+The Spennymoor playing surface passed two pitch inspections so the match will take place.

 "It was a shame we didn’t play on Tuesday,” Gash stated.
 “We had given ourselves confidence and momentum by winning on Saturday.